-— When dot11OperatingClassesRequired is true, or where operating classes domain information is present in a STA, the STA shall indicate current operating class information in the Country element and Supported Operating Classes element.
+— When dot11OperatingClassesRequired is true, or where operating classes domain information is present in a STA, the STA shall indicate current operating class information in the Country element and Supported Operating Classes element, excepting that a VHT STA may omit, from the Country element, any Operating Triplet field for an Operating Class for which the Channel spacing (MHz) column indicates 80 MHz or wider and for which the Behavior limits set column in Annex E contains only any subset of “80+” and “UseEirpForVHTTxPowEnv” (including a blank entry).

 Note to reader, not for inclusion in the draft.
 The purpose of the Country element in Beacons and Probe Responses is to express regulatory permissions to nearby STAs so that a nearby STA can communicate legally with the sender of the Country element.
 Operating classes report regulatory permissions and also are overloaded with bandwidth information, yet bandwidth information is already available in the HT/VHT Operation elements and this does not need to be sent twice.
 For this reason, going forward, we should only include operating triplets in the country element if their operating classes express regulatory permissions (that the nearby STA doesn’t already know by virtue of being allowed by regulators to be sold)

 — When dot11OperatingClassesRequired and dot11ExtendedChannelSwitchActivated are true and a STA is capable of operating as specified in more than one operating class, the STA shall include the Supported Operating Classes element in Association frames and Reassociation frames.

 — When dot11OperatingClassesRequired is true, or where operating classes domain information is present and the STA parsing a Country element finds an invalid First Channel Number field or Operating Class field with a value that is reserved, the STA shall ignore the remainder of the Country element and shall parse any remaining management frame body for additional elements.

+A VHT STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true shall determine a local maximum transmit power from a VHT Transmit Power Envelope element for which the Local Maximum Transmit Power Units Interpretation subfield indicates EIRP.

+A STA that sends two or more VHT Transmit Power Envelope elements in a frame shall order the elements by increasing Local Maximum Transmit Power Units Interpretation subfield.

+When a VHT STA finds an unknown value in the Local Maximum Transmit Power Units Interpretation subfield in a VHT Transmit Power Envelope element, then the STA shall ignore that and subsequent VHT Transmit Power Envelope elements.

 A STA that receives two or more VHT Transmit Power Envelope elements in the same frame with known value in the Local Maximum Transmit Power Units Interpretation subfield shall process all the elements according to the local regulations known at the STA.